-Rhodiola was shown to improve physical and mental performance by reducing fatigue caused by stress, but it may also interact with prescription medications.
+Rhodiola may improve physical and mental performance by reducing fatigue caused by stress, but it may also interact with prescription medications.

 Rhodiola is used in traditional medicine in Eastern Europe and Asia as a stimulant, to improve performance, and to reduce fatigue and depression.
 Some pilot studies in humans do support these claims, but more studies are needed.
 Because it may interact through pathways the body uses to metabolize prescription medications, patients should ask their doctor before taking rhodiola supplements.